 Go Deep or Go Home

-Warm summer days can make fishing very enjoyable in August although challenging due to how the warmer water temperatures impact fish behaviour, however, the good news is this problem is easily solved by targeting rainbows at depths of 15-25 feet.
+Warm summer days can make fishing very enjoyable, although hooking a catch can be challenging due to the warmer water temperatures impacting fish behavior.
+The good news is; this problem is easily solved by targeting rainbows at depths of 15-25 feet, or fishing during cooler parts of the day.
 This is because Rainbow Trout need cool oxygenated water and can easily find this in the 15-25 foot range when summertime temperatures are highest.
 To reach this optimum depth I recommend full sink fly lines with a sink rating of 6ips or add 1-1.5oz of weight to your lure or bait.
 Also, a fish finder is a great tool to show you the specific depth fish are congregating at.

 The Early Bird Gets the Worm